Hanging scroll; ink and color on paper

 Anonymous Gift 1963.96

 The wisteria maiden is an otsu-e subject thought to have been inspired by popular dances.
 Paintings such as this were often sold as good-luck charms for marriages.
-The maiden also appears in other images in this gallery.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.